taha-parsayan/OPETIA-docs/source/ROI.rst

 OPETIA provides a user-friendly interface for the quantification of the PET and MRI images and feature extraction.
 The software segments the bain into 115 ROIs (96 cortical and 19 subcortical ROIs) and extracts image features from each ROI.

+.. admonition:: Note

+    If your data does not contain PET images, OPETIA allows to extraction of MRI images features alone.
+    However, PET feature extraction requires a T1-weighted MRI image processed by OPETIA.

 *Input:*